 Scrivener has the most thorough and painstaking tutorials and documentation I’ve ever seen.
 To the point of it feeling really overwhelming at times as it explains every possible use of the software.

-I have three pet peeves.
-First, a lack of an effective find-and-replace.
+Lack of an effective find-and-replace.
 “Find next instance” doesn’t work as expected.
 This could be more helpful especially when many results (as when scanning for favorite overused words) are highlighted but there’s no way to hop to the next instance.

-Second, it’s also a basic word processor with styles, but those don’t work the way a long-time Word user will quickly realize.
+Styles that don’t Retro change.
+It’s also a basic word processor with styles, but those don’t work the way a long-time Word user will quickly realize.
 Essentially, if a style is revised the new style isn’t retro-applied to paragraphs that already use it.
 I learned that consistent use of very basic styles was essential.
 That means when I output to Word I won’t have a lot of work to do to convert the output to the practices my publishers requires.
 (Spacing, margins, etc.) I learned that an entire fiction manuscript really doesn’t need much more than CHAPTER, HEADING, BODY, INDENT and SCENE BREAK for styles.

 I store my projects in the cloud, which means I will likely never lose work again.
 Plus I have the cloud storage set to keep as many previous revisions as space allows.
 That means I can revert to earlier versions.
 Scrivener’s built-in backups add a security blanket too as they are separately kept in cloud storage from the main folder of documents.